 How to Create Projects (Building Administrator)

 As a building administrator, follow the steps below to create projects.
+Projects allow you to assign books, news articles, writing, and other activities to students.

 - From the building administrator dashboard (main screen), click My School, then Projects.